 Graduate students must apply for all scholarships during the month of February.
-Information and applications are available on the financial aid webpage (www.unk.edu/offices/financialaid.aspx?id=183) and must be submitted by March 1st.
+Information is available on the financial aid webpage (www.unk.edu/continuingstudentscholarships).
+Applications must be submitted by March 1st.
 For additional information on these scholarships, contact the Financial Aid Office (contact information located at the end of this section).